CodeGrade/orca/docs/orca_data_definitions.md

 - Is the shape of jobs put in a Task Queue anything more than a _reference_ to a `GradingJob` in the database?
   - Yes; we are putting the entire configuration inside of Redis such that grading containers can directly pull it from the queue.
-- Is the configuration we pass to the Grading VM any different from the `GradingJobConfig` described above (i.e., the one Bottlenose sends to Orca)?
+- Is the configuration we pass to the Grading VM any different from the `GradingJob` described above (i.e., the one Bottlenose sends to Orca)?
   - No.